Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/samples-tutorials.md

 | 3D Samples | Sample scenes illustrating various ways to use Cinemachine in a 3D setting.<br />Includes: `Brain Update Modes`, `ClearShot`, `Custom Blends`, `Cutscene`, `FadeOutNearbyObjects`, `FreeLook Deoccluder`, `FreeLook on Spherical Surface`, `Impulse Wave`, `Lock-on Target`, `MixingCamera`, `RunningRace`, `SplitScreenCar`, `ThirdPersonWithAimMode`, `ThirdPersonWithRoadieRun`. |
 | Input System Samples | Sample scenes illustrating various ways to use Cinemachine with the input system.<br />Includes: `Split Screen Multiplayer`. |

+## Simple Player Controller

+Several of the samples make use of of a basic but versatile player controller that you can use in your own projects.
+Cinemachine's Simple Player Controller is a suite of scripts that can be combined and configured to create character controllers which can be used in different contexts to implement several types of character movement.
+It is described in more detail [here](SimplePlayerController.md).

 ## Tutorials

 [A "Using Cinemachine" series of video tutorials](https://www.youtube.com/playlist?list=PLX2vGYjWbI0TQpl4JdfEDNO1xK_I34y8P) is available online in Unity's official YouTube channel.
 Discover various Cinemachine use cases and watch the immediate effects resulting from the corresponding project setup.